lex3a/re3/README.md

 # re3-vita

-re3-vita is a port of [re3](https://github.com/GTAmodding/re3), a full reverse engineered reimplementation of Grand Theft Auto III using librw, a full and open source reimplementation of RenderWare graphics engine. re3-vita allows to play Grand Theft Auto III on PS Vita/PSTV after providing game files from your own copy of the game.
-(If you don't have a physical copy of GTA III for PC, you can buy the game on Steam (https://store.steampowered.com/app/12100/Grand_Theft_Auto_III/).
+re3-vita is a port of [re3](https://github.com/GTAmodding/re3), a full reverse engineered reimplementation of Grand Theft Auto III using librw, a full and open source reimplementation of RenderWare graphics engine.
+re3-vita allows to play Grand Theft Auto III on PS Vita/PSTV after providing game files from your own copy of the game (if you don't have a physical copy of GTA III for PC, you can buy the game on Steam (https://store.steampowered.com/app/12100/Grand_Theft_Auto_III/).

 ## Downloads